Derived isogenies and isogenies for abelian surfaces: Introduction

 \subsection{Background}

-In the study of abelian varieties, a natural question is to classify the Fourier-Mukai partners of abelian varieties.
+In the study of abelian varieties, a natural question is to classify the Fourier--Mukai partners of abelian varieties.
 Due to Orlov and Polishchuk's \emph{derived Torelli theorem} for abelian varieties in (\cf\cite{orlov2002,polishchuk96}), there is a geometric/cohomological classification of derived equivalences between them.
-More generally, one can consider the {\it twisted derived equivalence} or so called {\it derived isogeny} between abelian varieties in the spirit of \cite{Hu19}: two abelian varieties $X$ and $Y$ are derived isogenous if they can be connected by derived equivalences between twisted abelian varieties, i.e. there exist twisted abelian varieties $(X_i,\alpha_i)$ and $(X_i,\beta_i)$ such that there is a zig-zag of derived equivalences
+More generally, one can consider the {\it twisted derived equivalence} or so called {\it derived isogeny} between abelian varieties in the spirit of \cite{Hu19}. \begin{definition} Two abelian varieties $X$ and $Y$ are derived isogenous if they can be connected by derived equivalences between twisted abelian varieties, i.e. there exist twisted abelian varieties $(X_i,\alpha_i)$ and $(X_i,\beta_i)$ such that there is a sequence of derived equivalences